Dynamically Optimized Super-Robust Nonadiabatic Holonomic Quantum Gates Based on Superconducting Circuits: Dynamically optimized holonomic gates

-Then, we demonstrate the robustness of our dynamically optimized holonomic gates considering both the $X$ error and decoherence effect.
-As shown in Fig.~(\ref{fig5}), the decoherence rate is with $\Gamma_{j}=\Gamma \in \left[0,5\right] \times 10^{-4}$ and the error is within the range of $-0.1\leq\epsilon\leq0.1$.
-It is clear that both the OPNHQC in (d) and DCNHQC \cite{LiSai_2021} in (c) can substantially improve the gate robustness for the $X/2$ gate, compared to the conventional single-loop NHQC \cite{ HongZhuoPing_2018} in (a) and composite TLNHQC \cite{ZhuZhennan_2019,XuGuoFu_2017} in (b).
-In addition, from Figs.~\ref{fig5}(c) and (d), within all the range of $-0.1\leq\epsilon\leq0.1$, the fidelity for the DCNHQC scheme can be higher than $99.9\%$ when $\Gamma \leq 0.8\times 10^{-4}$.
-While for our OPNHQC protocol, the gate fidelity can be higher than $99.9\%$ when $\Gamma \leq 1.4\times 10^{-4}$.
+It can be found that the average fidelities for the two gates are $F^G _{X/2}= 99.89\%$ and $F^G _S= 99.90\%$, respectively.
+Furthermore, the numerical results confirm that when $\Gamma < 2 \times 10^{-4}$, the fidelities for both gates can exceed $99.90\%$.
+Then, we demonstrate the robustness of our dynamically optimized NHQC scheme considering both the control error $\epsilon$ and decoherence effect.
+As shown in Fig.~\ref{fig4}(c) and~\ref{fig4}(d), the decoherence rate is with $\Gamma_{j}=\Gamma \in \left[0,5\right] \times 10^{-4}$ and the error is within the range of $-0.1\leq\epsilon\leq0.1$.
+It is clear that our dynamically optimized NHQC scheme can substantially improve the gate robustness for the $X/2$ and $S$ gates, compared to the conventional NHQC scheme.
 This result indicates superior gate robustness of our protocol.